 , the project looked at the lives of women in Portsmouth and Salisbury during the war, the roles that they took on and the impact that this had on both the war effort and the perception of woman in society from then on.

-The project will also explore extraordinary individual stories such as Portsea born engineer and inventor Hertha Ayrton and Salisbury based journalist Dorothy Lawrence who made her own way to the Western Front to report on stories from the front line.
-By exploring these inspirational women’s experiences of the First World War our young people will better understand the impact they had on our lives today and on the progress that has been made towards equality.
+The project also explored extraordinary individual stories such as Portsea born engineer and inventor Hertha Ayrton and Salisbury based journalist Dorothy Lawrence who made her own way to the Western Front to report on stories from the front line.
+By exploring these inspirational women’s experiences of the First World War the young people better understood the impact they had on our lives today and on the progress that has been made towards equality.
 The final resource will be shared with local schools, music hubs and heritage organisations to inform and inspire others to explore women’s experiences of the First World War and the many ways that music can help preserve this heritage.
 Please click on the following links below to access and download project resources: